 In the Lower and Middle School (Years 7 to 11), pupils can join the Junior Drama Club, the Middle School Drama Company, Dance Club – taught in conjunction with Bodywork – and the student-led Musical Theatre Choir and Improvisation Club.
 Regular lunchtime sessions provide an informal environment designed to enthuse pupils about performance skills and to extend their understanding of practical theatre.

 Our Technical Theatre Company is home to the budding producers, light technicians and sound engineers of the future.
 Students learn about lighting, sound, set, props and stage management, and use high-end technical kit such as our state-of-the-art lighting desk.
-Members of this club are particularly excited about the performing arts centre opening in 2018, as this will take their skills to the next level.

 Year 9 students have the opportunity to complete a one-year (non-certified) drama course, while Year 10 students can study for a brand new two-year Drama course or choose the extension drama option which culminates in a RADA Shakespeare Certificate.
 These courses complements the wide range of drama activities available here.
 Our course represents an excellent opportunity to develop important skills whatever students’ broader ambitions: public speaking; confidence; spoken diction and clarity; persuasive skills; and performance.
 Students cover acting and technical aspects of theatre (including lighting, sound and effects), and receive an introduction to other skills of the theatre (such as production, direction, stage management, costume and make-up, and masks).